Apollon77/ioBroker.daikin-cloud/README.md

 Control Daikin Devices that are only connected to the Daikin Cloud / the Onecta App.
 The adapter connects to the Daikin-Cloud and polls the data from there.

-**This adapter can be installed with the folloowing Node.js versions:**
+**This adapter can be installed with the following Node.js versions:**
 * 12.19.0+
 * 14.15.0+
 * 16.13.0+